 Detecting skin cancer as early as possible is the key to increasing the likelihood of successful treatment.
 It is for this reason that Doctors Gary and Kristina Goldenberg always stress to their patients the importance of being informed of the signs and symptoms associated with the disease.
 It’s recommended that all adults have a full skin examination once yearly.
-Patients at high risk, or those with history of skin cancer or dysplastic nevi (abnormal moles), need even more frequent visits.
+Patients at high risk, or those with a history of skin cancer or dysplastic nevi (abnormal moles), need even more frequent visits.
 Regularly checking yourself for skin cancer through an at-home screening is also important.
-While everyone should screen themselves regularly, there are some individuals who have an increased risk of getting skin cancer and should therefore screen themselves more frequently.
+While everyone should screen themselves regularly, there are some individuals who have an increased risk of getting skin cancer and should, therefore, screen themselves more frequently.

 Though skin cancer sometimes develops spontaneously, there are several risk factors that can increase one’s chances of developing the condition.
 These risk factors include: